franklanganke/franklanganke.github.io/_posts/2014-10-12-aws-centralized-logstash.md

 ---
 layout: post
-title: Centralized logstash setup on AWS
+title: Centralized logging with logstash on AWS
 ---

 *this is a draft*

-## Proplem: Process distributed logs
-* ops: what's happening right now?
-* product: what are our users doing?
-* showing off: kibana, mixpanel
+## Analyzing user and application behavior through distributed logs.
+Our customers can connect to their Analysis Services Cube's via Excel.
+While our product team tracks user actions our ops team needs to monitor the application state:
+* What is the current load on all servers?
+Is the load equally balanced between servers?
+* Is the application working (HTTP/200)?
+* If not what is the message (without logging into the machine)?

 ## Enter logstash
 * logstash, elasticsearch, kibana